top of page

 EPA 608 Certification & Trade School Diplomas designed to get you into a job in less than 4 weeks.

-This guide will walk you through everything you need to know about this foundational safety course, from the core concepts it covers to the practical steps for getting your official DOL card.
+This guide will walk you through everything you need to know about this foundational safety program, from the core concepts it covers to the practical steps for getting your official DOL card.

 Who is This Training For?